Skip to main content

 Instructions

-Heat your butter (see pantry for amount) in a medium frying pan on medium heat.
+Heat the butter (see pantry for amount) in a medium frying pan on medium heat.

-Once melted, add the onion, season with salt and pepper and fry, stirring occasionally, until golden and softened, 8-10 mins.
+Once melted, add the onion and bell pepper, season with salt and pepper and fry, stirring occasionally, until golden and softened, 8-10 mins.

-Add the sugar (see pantry for amount) and cook until caramelised, 1-2 mins more.
+Add the sugar for the onions (see pantry for amount) and cook until caramelised, 1-2 mins more.

-Whilst the onion cook, pour the water for the rice (see pantry for amount) into a medium saucepan with a tight-fitting lid.
+While the onions cook, pour the water for the rice (see pantry for amount) into a medium saucepan with a tight-fitting lid.

 Leave to cook for 10 mins, then remove the pan from the heat (still covered) and leave to the side for another 10 mins or until ready to serve (the rice will continue to cook in its own steam).